 The lower limit of HIV RNA detection depends on the test used, some go down to 50 copies/ml, while other go as low as 20.
-High levels are linked to faster disease progression.
-Unlike many other infections for which treatment can lead to a cure, treatment for HIV suppresses but does not eliminate the virus.
+High viral loads are linked to faster disease progression.
+Reducing the viral load to "undetectable" levels slows or stops disease progression.
+Treatment for HIV suppresses the virus but does not eliminate it.
 Even if HIV levels are undetectable, the HIV is still in the body and will rebound to detectable if the HIV medicines are stopped.

 The lower your viral load, the better.

 CD4 counts and HIV viral load tests are usually done when you first see a new provider and about every 3 months afterwards.
-Results can help you and your doctor decide how quickly to start taking anti-HIV drugs (more on this in Treatment Decisions), and for people on HIV drugs, to tell whether they are working.
+Results can help you and your doctor decide how quickly to start taking anti-HIV drugs (more on this in Treatment Decisions), and for people on HIV drugs, to tell whether the drugs are working.